shocking truth web hosting

 The truth: You’ll know when you need this.
 If you’re reading this, you don’t.

-What it is: Your site runs on a network of servers (like AWS, Google Cloud).
+Cloud hosting runs your site on a network of servers like AWS or Google Cloud, providing redundancy.
 If one fails, others take over.

 Perfect for: